Design a Beautiful Backyard That Gives Back to Nature

-Native Plant Selection Guide
+Native Species Backyard Plant Guide

 Billy Buttons (Pycnosaurus globosus)

-Size: Up to 0.5 metre high.
+Size: up to 1 metre high.

-Chocolate lily (Dichopogon strictus)
+Chocolate Lily (Dichopogon strictus)

-Club-moss daisy (Oleria lepidophylla)
+Club-moss Daisy (Oleria lepidophylla)

 Common Fringe Myrtle (Calytrix Tetragona)

-Cut leaf daisy (Arthropodium milleflorum)
+Cut Leaf Daisy (Arthropodium milleflorum)

 Native Yam (Microseris lanceolata)

-Small-leaved mallee-pea (Eutaxia microphylla)
+Small-leaved Mallee-pea (Eutaxia microphylla)

-A low growing perennial shrub that has a profusion of small yellow and red flowers throughout spring.
-It prefers well drained soil and full sun, although will tolerate shaded areas and adapts to most soils.It responds well to pruning and does well in pots and rockeries.
-Size: approx. 30 to 40cm high.
+A lovely, small native shrub featuring delicate yellow and red pea flowers and fine, small leaves.
+It’s well-suited to dry, open woodlands and mallee habitats, making it a great choice for low-maintenance native gardens in regions like Wagga.
+It prefers well drained soil and full sun, although will tolerate some shade and adapts to most soils.
+It also responds well to pruning and does well in pots and is useful for rockeries.
+Size: up to 40cm high.

 Sticky Everlasting Daisy (Xerochrysum viscosum)